Yoga for Your Constipation

 Kati Chakrasana

 Method: Start this pose standing upright with your hands behind your back.
 Use your left hand to cuff your right wrist.
 Slowly bend backward, making sure not to bend the knees, and take a deep breath.
-Then exhale and bend forward until your forehead touches your knees.
-At the same time, interlock your fingers and lift the arms away from your back.
+Then, exhale and bend forward until your forehead touches your knees.
+At the same time, interlock your fingers and lift the arms as far away from your back as possible.

 More Information about Digestive Problems

-Digestive problems like constipation can be caused by a poor diet.
-Consuming junk food and skipping out on raw foods and fiber can cause numerous problems in the digestive tract.
-Click the following link to find out how to avoid digestive problems.
+Digestive problems like constipation can certainly be caused by a poor diet.
+Consuming junk food and skipping raw foods and fiber can cause numerous problems in the digestive tract.
+Follow the links below for more information on digestive problems and how to treat them.